 - 1 tablespoon olive oil

 - 1 small egg

-Soda bread is most delicious fresh out of the oven.
-It does not keep well and is best eaten within 2 to 3 days.
+- Soda bread is most delicious fresh out of the oven.
+It does not keep well, and it’s best to eat it within 2 to 3 days.

 - If you are gluten free, you can substitute a gluten-free flour blend (such as Bob’s Red Mill or Pamela’s) and gluten-free oats.